Up to five more regions could face drought this year, Environment Agency says

 Modelling shows drought conditions could spread to the Midlands and central southern regions under the watchdog’s reasonable worst case scenario.

-Up to five more regions could be in a drought by September, the Environment Agency has warned.
+Up to five more regions could be in a drought by September with more hosepipe bans on the way, the Environment Agency has warned.

 The watchdog said it will announce its expectations for more areas of England to enter “drought” status as the National Drought Group – a coalition of sector leaders and officials – meets on Tuesday.